 Botox and Dysport fall into the category of neuromodulators, which work by relaxing facial muscles that lead to the formation of some types of facial wrinkles.
-The FDA approves their use for treatment of vertical lines between the eybrows (frown lines or “11’s”).
-However they are also used “off label” to treat:
+The FDA approves their use for treatment of vertical lines between the eyebrows (frown lines or “11’s”).
+However, they are also used “off-label” to treat:

 - Horizontal lines across the forehead